josephpcox/UDIVS/README.md

+## Activating a virtualenv

+Activating a virtualenv will put the virtualenv-specific python and pip executables into your shell’s PATH.

+### On macOS and Linux:

+*source env/bin/activate* to activate the environment

+### On Windows:

+*.\env\Scripts\activate*

+---

+## You can confirm you’re in the virtualenv by checking the location of your Python interpreter, it should point to the env directory.

+### On macOS and Linux:

+*which python*
+.../env/bin/python

+### On Windows:

+*where python*
+.../env/bin/python.exe

+As long as your virtualenv is activated pip will install packages into that specific environment and you’ll be able to import and use packages in your Python application.

+---

+## Leaving the virtualenv
+If you want to switch projects or otherwise leave your virtualenv, simply run:
+*deactivate*
 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.